saberamini/HadoopSetup/README.md

 > hdfs namenode -format

 Make sure there is no ERRORS during the formatting process.
+If there is any, call over the instructor to debug your setup.

-Reboot
+We will do a final reboot to have all the changes take effect.
 > sudo reboot

-## We have now installed and formatted our Hadoop cluster!
+## We have now installed and formatted our Hadoop cluster.
+Please move on to the tutorial Working with Hadoop to test your setup.